QuestCode/thema-2.1-slm/Leertaken/Project/SLA/Customer Services/Weather data application/Service Levels.md

 #### Availability

 The Web Interface has a minimum availability of 97% on Mondays before 12:00.
-However, because this is a web application, Da Vinci Data will strive to reach and maintain a minimal uptime of 99% over the course of a year, even outside of the by the client stated times (Mondays before 12:00).
-There is a slight margin of not more than 3% (depending on the service level) to ensure room for software patches/releases and hardware maintenance.
+However, because this is a web application, the supplier will strive to keep the application available even outside of peak times.
+However, the supplier can not guarantee an availability percentage over this time period.
+The supplier will strive to perform all maintenance related processes during this time.

-Because the initial requirement was for the Web Interface to be accessible on Mondays before 12:00, this will now be deemed the peak period of the service.
-Depending on the service level, Da Vinci Data offers a higher minimum availability during these peak periods. (minimum 97%)
+Because the initial requirement was for the Web Interface to be accessible on Mondays before 12:00, this will now be deemed the peak times of the service.
+Depending on the service level, the supplier offers a higher minimum availability during these peak periods. (minimum of 97%)

 #### Service Level Targets